 What is emulsifier in food?

 We remember a time when peanut-butter, for example came with a film of oil on top.
-Some consumers obviously found it irritating to stir the pot before spreading their favourite dressing on a slice of bread with jelly; so food manufacturers started adding emulsifiers to disperse the fat.
+Some consumers obviously found it irritating having to stir the pot before spreading their favourite dressing on a slice of bread with jelly; so food manufacturers started adding emulsifiers to disperse the fat.

 Monoglycerides of fatty acids (E471) are commonly used in peanut-butter; they are made synthetically from palm oil.

-Ultra-processed foods make up a large part of typical grocery store meals; large epidemiological studies have in the past linked them with an increased risk for cardiovascular diseases, diabetes and general mortality.
-New research after following over 100,000 French consumers for nearly seven years has added cancers of the breast, prostate and colorectal region to the list; from emulsifiers added to their daily fare.
+Large epidemiological studies have in the past linked them with an increased risk for cardiovascular diseases, diabetes and general mortality.
+New research after following over 100,000 French consumers for nearly seven years has added cancers of the breast, prostate and colorectal region to the list; from emulsifiers incorporated into their daily fare.

 Oil separating on peanut butter